 8:30 PM A Man’s Castle (1933)

 An unemployed man turns to crime when he gets his girlfriend pregnant.
 Cast: Spencer Tracy, Loretta Young, Marjorie Rambeau.
-Dir.: Frank Borzage.
+Director: Frank Borzage.
 Black and white.
 75 min.

 9:45 PM Fury (1936)

 An innocent man escapes a lynch mob then returns for revenge.
 Cast: Spencer Tracy, Sylvia Sidney, Walter Brennan.
-Dir.: Fritz Lang.
+Walter Abel.
+Director: Fritz Lang.
 Black and white.
 93 min.

 11:30 PM The Seventh Cross (1944)

 Seven men escape from a concentration camp and fight their way to freedom.
 Cast: Spencer Tracy, Signe Hasso, Hume Cronyn.
-Dir.: Fred Zinnemann.
+Director: Fred Zinnemann.
 Black and white.
 112 min.

-A one-armed veteran uncovers small-town secrets when he tries to visit an Asian-American war hero's family.
+A one-armed veteran uncovers small-town secrets when he tries to visit an Asian-American war hero’s family.
 Cast: Spencer Tracy, Robert Ryan, Anne Francis.
-Dir.: John Sturges.
+Ernest Borgnine.
+Lee Marvin.
+Director: John Sturges.
 Color.
 82 mins.
 Letterbox Format